RP Photonics logo

 Definitions

-Unfortunately, there is a lot of confusion about the exact meaning of the term gain bandwidth (also called amplification bandwidth), because the gain of, e.g., a laser amplifier decreases fairly smoothly, and also there are different ways of quantifying gain, so that there is not a single straightforward definition.
+Unfortunately, there is a lot of confusion about the exact meaning of the term gain bandwidth (also called amplification bandwidth) because the gain of, e.g., a laser amplifier decreases fairly smoothly, and also there are different ways of quantifying gain, so that there is not a single straightforward definition.
 Possible definitions are:

-Because of these manifold definitions, which can lead to different values, the specification of a gain bandwidth is meaningful only when the definition used is indicated.
+Because of these manifold definitions, which can lead to substantially different values, the specification of a gain bandwidth is meaningful only when the definition used is indicated.
 Additional difficulties arise when the shape of the gain spectrum is complicated, e.g. containing multiple peaks.

 Note also that in some cases (e.g. the generation of ultrashort pulses with mode locking) the relevant quantity is not the total width of the gain region, but rather the “curvature” of the gain curve near its maximum.
 For a given spectral shape, that curvature is directly related to the gain bandwidth, and some effective gain bandwidth can be defined to quantify that mentioned curvature.
 Such a quantity can be used, e.g., in the Haus Master equation.